 Trusses can be arranged on top of or on the bottom of the roadway.
 If the truss is under the roadway, it's called a "deck truss", while if it's on top of the roadway it's a "through truss", because traffic drives through it.
 The through truss may or may not have cross-bracing between the two sides; if it doesn't, it's called a "pony truss".
 [TO BE CONTINUED]START | PREV | NEXT

 * WATCH OUT FOR THAT MOOSE: There are some animals -- mice, rats, deer, and coyotes -- that seem to get along pretty well with humans.
-As discussed in an article on THE ECONOMIST Online ("Bears & Moose On The Loose", 1 October 2007), moose are not on that list.
+As discussed in an article from ECONOMIST.com ("Bears & Moose On The Loose", 1 October 2007), moose are not on that list.
 As urban sprawl intrudes into wilderness, collisions between moose and cars are on the increase.
 In Nova Scotia, there were so many collisions with moose on one stretch of road over five years, resulting in 500 injuries and 20 deaths -- moose are big, hitting one is not necessarily just a fender-bender -- that the authorities fenced it off.

 There's at least 700 collisions with moose every year in Alaska, possibly more because drivers don't want to report minor accidents lest they end up with higher insurance rates.
 Alaskan trains had a bad reputation as "moose goosers" for a while, but that situation has improved since the railroads began clearing the vegetation well away from train tracks.
 Sometimes a pilot car goes ahead to warn off the moose.
 Moose are even a hazard to dog-sled racing, since they don't like dogs and will charge them.